-- Following all the correct procedures where abuse is disclosed - Act as a champion of the school's safeguarding policy and procedures - Informing the relevant external agencies where necessary - Ensuring that procedures and policies are kept up to date and relevant, as new information is produced, and policies are made available to all necessary parties - Ensure that staff training is carried out regularly, in line with requirements. - Liaising with other members of the pastoral team, SMT and other relevant staff to keep staff informed about the measures put into place and the support provided for individuals' cases - Liaising with parents, carers and guardians about how a child is being supported - Recognise how to identify signs of abuse and when to make a referral - Respond appropriately to disclosures or concerns relating to the well-being of a child - Refer allegations or cases of suspected abuse to the relevant investigating agencies, ensuring they have access to the most relevant up to date information - Liaise with the Head Teacher to inform them of any issues and ongoing investigations - Liaise with the Governor with safeguarding responsibilities - Refer cases to the Channel programme where there is a radicalisation concern as required - Ensure that relevant, detailed and accurate written records of referrals/concerns are kept and that these are stored securely
+- Following all the correct procedures where abuse is disclosed - Act as a champion of the school's safeguarding policy and procedures - Informing the relevant external agencies where necessary - Ensuring that procedures and policies are kept up to date and relevant, as new information is produced, and policies are made available to all necessary parties - Ensure that staff training is carried out regularly, in line with requirements and makes clear the roles of the DSL and DDSL across the school. - Liaising with other members of the pastoral team, SMT and other relevant staff to keep staff informed about the measures put into place and the support provided for individuals' cases - Liaising with parents, carers and guardians about how a child is being supported - Recognise how to identify signs of abuse and when to make a referral

-- Ensuring that support measures are being followed correctly by staff and support agencies - Ensure that pupils who are victims of abuse are supported appropriately and sensitively and that all actions from planning and intervention meetings are carried out and monitored - Liaising with the LA and working cooperatively with other relevant agencies (Working Together 2013) - Undergoing appropriate safeguarding training every two years
+- Respond appropriately to disclosures or concerns relating to the well-being of a child - Refer allegations or cases of suspected abuse to the relevant investigating agencies, ensuring they have access to the most relevant up to date information - Liaise with the Head Teacher to inform them of any issues and ongoing investigations - Liaise with the Governor with safeguarding responsibilities - Refer cases to the Channel programme where there is a radicalisation concern as required - Ensure that relevant, detailed and accurate written records of referrals/concerns are kept and that these are stored securely - Ensuring that support measures are being followed correctly by staff and support agencies - Ensure that pupils who are victims of abuse are supported appropriately and sensitively and that all actions from planning and intervention meetings are carried out and monitored - Liaising with the LA and working cooperatively with other relevant agencies (Working Together to Safeguard Children) - Undergoing appropriate safeguarding training every two years - To oversee the school's filtering and monitoring of internet usage across the school.